-Rainbow Warrior was named after Greenpeace’s original former trawler, eco-crime fighting vessel, which was rigged with explosives and detonated in 1985 by the French secret service to put the kibosh on the charity’s efforts to protest against state sanctioned nuclear testing in the Moruroa Atoll.
+Rainbow Warrior was named after Greenpeace’s original former trawler, eco-crime fighting vessel, which was rigged with explosives and detonated in 1985 by the French secret service to put the kibosh on the charity’s efforts to protest against state-sanctioned nuclear testing in the Moruroa Atoll.
 The ship’s name itself was coined as an acknowledgement of the Native American prophecy found in a 1962 book titled Warriors of the Rainbow by William Willoya and Vinson Brown.

-Tragically 35 year old Portuguese Greenpeace photographer, Fernando Pereira, died in the attack, though it’s all water under the bridge now because 30 years on, one of the bombers has apologised… whilst simultaneously eschewing responsibility for the orders he felt compelled to blindly follow.
+Tragically 35-year-old Portuguese Greenpeace photographer, Fernando Pereira, died in the attack, though it’s all water under the bridge now because 30 years on, one of the bombers has apologised… whilst simultaneously eschewing responsibility for the orders he felt compelled to blindly follow.
 Hmm.

-Two more Rainbow Warriors have since been adapted/purpose built to carry the seafaring baton for the next generation, and a music album CD was pressed in 1989 – under the same title – to commemorate the noble causes the ship has been involved in.
+Two more Rainbow Warriors have since been adapted/purpose-built to carry the seafaring baton for the next generation, and a music album CD was pressed in 1989 – under the same title – to commemorate the noble causes the ship has been involved in.

-Rainbow Warrior comprises a set of seven sub-games that revolve around eradicating real life environmental hazards or examples of animal cruelty.
+Rainbow Warrior comprises a set of seven sub-games that revolve around eradicating real-life environmental hazards or examples of animal cruelty.
 Six can be selected from the main menu in any order, however, these must first be ticked off the to-do list before tackling the seventh.
 You begin with nine activists in your party substituting for lives.
 One is lost each time your energy expires, or you’re arrested for trespassing on private property, meddling with equipment and so on.

-Playing as Echo the Dolphin in the ‘save the whales’ Arkanoid clone mini game, your goal is to destroy the rows of bricks by blowing bubbles at them to reveal a lovely portrait of a school of whales.
+Playing as Echo the Dolphin in the ‘save the whales’ Arkanoid clone mini-game, your goal is to destroy the rows of bricks by blowing bubbles at them to reveal a lovely portrait of a school of whales.

-Ironically you’re rewarded for hitting friendly levitating objects such as whales or Greenpeace dinghys in that any bricks they subsequently glide past are automatically cleared.
+Ironically you’re rewarded for hitting friendly levitating objects such as whales or Greenpeace dinghies in that any bricks they subsequently glide past are automatically cleared.
 On the contrary, you’re penalised for taking potshots at hunks of whale meat steaks, perfume bottles and hunters; any blocks they zip over are restored, transforming the task into a kind of arcade Groundhog Day.
 Fathoming out how any of this equates to animal rescue of any kind is the main conundrum, however.

 Another game plucked from the lucky dip toy box – set at the Muckybridge power station – requires you to enswathe a series of smoking chimneys with a ‘stop acid rain’ banner, one giant letter at a time.
-These are scooped out of passing unmanned dinghys forcing you to traipse up and down ladders and monkey-swing between them to retrieve and deposit the segments in the correct sequence.
+These are scooped out of passing unmanned dinghies forcing you to traipse up and down ladders and monkey-swing between them to retrieve and deposit the segments in the correct sequence.

 Complicating matters further, police and other thugs patrol the dock looking for eco-dissidents to harass with spanners and lumps of coal.
 You may wish to steer clear of those acid rain clouds too seeing as that’s the purpose of the assignment.